Stroma, Scotland: Kennedy mausoleum and the mummies of Stroma

 By 1786 the mummies had been destroyed by cattle and careless visitors as, according to Walker's Hibernian Magazine, "curiosity to see the mummies had brought many idle people to Stroma, [and] that some, out of wantonness had shattered the door, and others the bodies; and the door not being repaired, sheep and cattle entered the vault, and trampled them to pieces."
 There is now no trace of the original burials in the vault.

+Visiting the island

+There is currently no easy way for the public to visit the island, but there are plans for seasonal daily boat trips to start in the summer of 2026.